Grand Canyon & the Southwest

 Cross the vast Navajo reservation of Northern Arizona and Southern Utah.
 Shoot dramatic landscapes such as the Vermillion Cliffs, Monument Valley, and Valley of the Gods.
 Go hiking with a Navajo guide to see the cliff dwellings and rock art of the ancient Puebloan people whose sudden disappearance about seven hundred years ago is one of the lingering mysteries of archaeology.
 Meet contemporary Native Americans to discover how the sacred desert landscapes continue to sustain them.

 SAN JUAN RIVER TRIP

-We'll spend our final day exploring flagstaff before flying home.
+We'll spend our final day exploring flagstaff before and sharing our final projects before returning to Phoenix and flying home.